LukeZGD/DDLC-LOVE/README.md

 ### Building:
 - All 3 versions share the same code, but they all have different processes for building.
 - **Switch** - Instructions are in [here](https://turtlep.github.io/LovePotion/wiki/#/packaging)
 - **PS Vita and PSP (prerequisite)** - Put the entire game folder in the "PSVita Assets" or "PSP Assets" folder, but do not overwrite files.
-[LOVE-OneLua](https://github.com/LukeZGD/LOVE-OneLua) is required beside the game folder (script.lua and the LOVE-OneLua folder).
+[LOVE-WrapLua](https://github.com/LukeZGD/LOVE-WrapLua) is required beside the game folder (script.lua/index.lua and the LOVE-WrapLua folder).
-- **PS Vita** - use the ONEmakerGUI included with [ONEluav4R1 for the PS Vita](http://onelua.x10.mx/vita/ONEluaVita4R1.rar) to build a .vpk.
+- **PS Vita** - Use the latest [lpp-vita nightly](http://rinnegatamante.it/lpp-nightly.php) to build a .vpk.
-- **PSP** - oneFont.pgf is also required to be beside the game folder.
-This is included with [ONEluav4R1 for the PSP](http://onelua.x10.mx/psp/ONEluav4R1.rar).
+- **PSP** - EBOOT.PBP and oneFont.pgf files from [ONEluav4R1 for the PSP](http://onelua.x10.mx/psp/ONEluav4R1.rar) are also required to be beside the game folder.
+You may want to also change the ICON0.PNG and PIC1.PNG of the EBOOT.

 ### Running:
 - **Switch** - Run the .nro with Atmosphère's title takeover functionality.
 Other methods can be found in [here](https://turtlep.github.io/LovePotion/wiki/#/packaging)